I. Course Prefix/Number: SPE 103

 - Oral Presentations, with at least 4 substantive speeches, including informative and persuasive assignments delivered extemporaneously.

 - All presentations require oral citations as prescribed by the instructor.
 Oral Citations must include Source: Author, Author’s Credentials, Publication and Date.
+Speeches requiring more than one oral citation must have multiple sources cited.

 - Typed speech outlines/typed response papers.